 Portland Thorns FC goalkeeper Karina LeBlanc voted NWSL Player of the Week

-Posted on 25 June 2013 in ↳ National Women's Soccer League
+Posted on 25 June 2013 in Around the Soccer World

 Portland Thorns FC goalkeeper and Canadian international Karina LeBlanc was voted the National Women's Soccer League (NWSL) Player of the Week by the media for Week 11 of the 2013 NWSL season.